 Wearing deerskins, was once as common as wearing blue jeans today.

 Deerskins were the most commonly tanned by Native North Americans because of their availability, durability, and softness.
-Other animal skins were also tanned and used in various ways, but deer skins were the basic and the most common “fabric” back then.
+Other animal skins were also tanned and used in various ways (you can learn how to tan hides fur on here), but deer skins were the basic and the most common “fabric” back then.

 Then, little by little, I started thinking to myself how else can I respect and use this wonderful creature that gave its life for me.
 Using the skin was one of the first things I thought of.